frob/dc2019rtd/content/cool-stuff.md

     So you have decided to build a voice app

   ul
-    li want to have a voice app that tells one new joke every day li This can be done multiple (bad) ways. li you can manage the jokes through the vendor console li you can have the response pre-programmed with hardcoded responses that get cycled through.
+    li.fragment want to have a voice app that tells one new joke every day li.fragment This can be done multiple (bad) ways. li.fragment you can manage the jokes through the vendor console li.fragment you can have the response pre-programmed with hardcoded responses that get cycled through.